djinafilipovic/AI-Snake-Game/README.md

-# AI-Snake-Game
+# AI Snake Game

- A snake game where an AI agent learns to play using Q-learning and deep reinforcement learning techniques, improving its strategy over time.
+This project implements a Snake game where the snake is controlled by a Deep Q-Network (DQN) for training and decision-making.
+The game uses reinforcement learning, allowing the AI to learn and improve its performance over time.

+## Features
+- Snake game using Pygame
+- Reinforcement learning using Deep Q-Network (DQN)
+- Dynamic difficulty adjustment with epsilon-greedy exploration strategy
+- Real-time training with plotting of performance metrics